Amazon WorkMail – Now Generally Available

-I am happy to be able to announce that Amazon WorkMail is now generally available in three AWS regions (US East (Northern Virginia), US West (Oregon), and Europe (Ireland)).
+I am happy to be able to announce that Amazon WorkMail is now generally available in three AWS regions (US East (Northern Virginia), US West (Oregon), and EU (Ireland)).

 We continued to add features to Amazon WorkMail during the preview, with a focus on security, ease of use, and migration.
 Here’s a summary:

 Integration with KMS – You (the email administrator) can use AWS Key Management Service (KMS) to create and manage the keys that are used to encrypt data at rest.
 To learn more, read How Amazon WorkMail Uses AWS KMS.

 Regional Data Control – You can choose the region where you want to store your mailboxes and be confident that the stored data will not leave the region.
 For more information, take a look at Amazon WorkMail Regions and Endpoints.